NVIDIA/aistore/docs/python_sdk.md

 **Returns**:

-  Job ID (as str) that can be used to check the status of the operation
+- `List[str]` - List of job IDs that can be used to check the status of the operation

 <a id="multiobj.object_group.ObjectGroup.transform"></a>